 Much of your success in graduate study in the United States will rest on your ability to understand, read, write, and speak English.
-Therefore, international graduate students whose first language is not English are required to take oral and written English placement exams administered by the EIS program upon matriculation.
+Therefore, graduate and professional students whose first language is not English are required to take oral and written English placement exams administered by the EIS program upon matriculation.
 Depending on your exam results, you are either exempted from or placed into one or more EIS courses.

 The purpose of these exams is to assess your English-language skills in terms of readiness for graduate-level study.
 Your results indicate whether you would benefit from targeted instruction in academic speaking and writing for success at Duke and beyond.